New Braunfels, Texas

-Retirees are Drawn to the Water Recreation, Welcoming Spirit and Rich German Heritage Found in the Lush Riverfront Town of New Braunfels, Texas
+Water Recreation, a Welcoming Spirit and a Rich German Heritage Bring Retirees to the Riverfront Town of New Braunfels, Texas

 Cost of Living: Meets the National Average

-In fact, the city's population has mushroomed by 145% in the last two decades, and 40% of residents are age 45 or better.
-Thirty percent of locals hold at least a four year college degree, and the majority of people here lean very much to the right politically.
-The city is racially diverse, and the crime rate is below the national average.
-The cost of living meets the national average.
+In fact, the city's population has mushroomed by 40% within the last decade, and 42% of residents are age 45 or better.
+Thirty percent of locals hold at least a four year college degree, and the majority of people lean to the right politically.
+The crime rate is below the national average, and the cost of living meets the national average.

-The median home price is $215,000.
+The median home price is $400,000, reflecting a 2% increase since last year.
 Established, leafy neighborhoods mingle with new subdivisions, and all sorts of housing stock is available, from contemporary ranch ramblers to actual working ranches.
 Many homes are made from brick and back right onto one of the city's two cold spring rivers.
-New Braunfels has its share of million dollar homes, but the median price will fetch a very comfortable brick home with four bedrooms, two baths, an attached three car garage and roughly 2,000 square feet.

 Texas is considered a friendly place when it comes to taxes and retirement.
-There is no state income tax, so all forms of retirement income escape taxation, and there is no inheritance or estate tax.
-Homeowners receive a $15,000 homestead exemption, and people age 65 or better receive an additional $10,000 exemption (and $3,000 from other taxes).
-Still, property taxes are on the high side.
-For example, the annual taxes on a $215,000 New Braunfels home are approximately $4,185.
-And the state imposes a 6.25% sales tax (food and prescription drugs are exempt).
+There is no state income tax, so all forms of retirement income escape state taxation, and there is no inheritance or estate tax.
+Real estate taxes, however, are high.
+Homeowners receive a $25,000 homestead exemption, and people age 65 or better receive an additional $10,000 exemption, but the average effective property tax rate (the annual tax payment as a percentage of median home value) in New Braunfels is 1.32%.
+The annual taxes on a $400,000 home are approximately $5,280.
+The local sales tax rate is 8.2%.

 New Braunfels, Texas

 Santa Rosa Hospital with 132 beds is the only hospital in town, but it is accredited by the Joint Commission and has won several national quality awards.
 A cardiology unit, 24/7 emergency care, an ICU and diabetes care are a few of its services.
 Medicare patients are accepted.
 Guadalupe Regional Medical Center, eight miles away in Seguin, is also accredited.
-More medical facilities can be found in San Antonio (population 2 million), about half an hour to the south, and in Austin (population 750,000), roughly half an hour to the north.
+More medical facilities can be found in San Antonio, about half an hour to the south, and in Austin, roughly half an hour to the north.
 For military retirees, San Antonio also has a VA hospital.

 South central Texas is hot and humid in the summer and mild and damp in the winter.
 Summer temperatures reach into the 90s (and sometimes 100s), and winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 32 inches of rain per year, much of it in May and October, but practically no snow.
 On the comfort index, a combination of temperature and humidity, New Braunfels ranks below the national average.
 The sun shines 226 days of the year.
-The air quality is slightly below the national average, but the water quality is excellent.
+The air quality is meets the national average.

-New Braunfels has a few drawbacks.
-Its blossoming population has both citizens and city leaders seeking ways to manage the rapid growth.
+Locals seem to love this city, and newcomers say they feel welcome.
+Yet there are a few drawbacks to retirement here.
+The blossoming population has city leaders seeking ways to manage the rapid growth.
 There is no public transportation.
 Summer tourists clog the roads.
 The tornado risk is 65% higher than the national average.
 The city has experienced flooding in the past, but the Dry Comal Creek Flood Retarding Structure (a dam) was completed in 2013 and is designed to protect the city from future flooding.
-The air qulaity is below the national average, in part because of a cement plant on the outskirts of town.